| Home |

 Learn to play like:

-Nigel also teaches the simple, yet effective strumming styles used by countless artists including, Paul Kelly, Gillian Welch, Neil Young, Cat Stevens, Kate Fagan and Pete Murray.
+Nigel also teaches the simple, yet effective strumming patterns used by countless artists including Neil Young, Paul Kelly, Gillian Welch, Cat Stevens and Pete Murray.

 "Foote's Fabulous Finger-picking Fundamentals for Folk-Guitar", is structured on building a really strong foundation in finger-picking technique, empowering the student to develop into a fine player as the years roll by.
 Whether you're an absolute beginner or a professional player of other styles who wants to get into finger-picking, you will find the course simple to follow, fun and informative.

-“Good luck ~ Do a little each day ~ Be patient ~ Do a little each day ~ Listen closely ~ Do a little each day ~ Enjoy the journey ~ Sing to your children” ...
+“Good luck ~ Do a little each day ~ Be patient ~ Do a little each day ~ Listen closely ~ Do a little each day ~ Become the tune ~ Enjoy the journey ~ Sing to your children” ...
 Nigel Foote

 Missed Lessons